John Mearsheimer: "The False Promise of International Institutions"

+In a widely cited 1994 article, "The False Promise of International Institutions", Mearsheimer writes on popular arguments about the ability of institutions to discourage war and promote peace among states.
 In a response article, neoliberal institutionalist scholars Robert Keohane and Lisa Martin acknowledge that seminal institutionalist works tended to neglect the problem of relative gains but state that the debate spawned by realist challenges "has made distributional and bargaining issues more salient than they were in early neoliberal thinking."
-Mearsheimer charges that "a careful look at Keohane and Martin's response reveals that liberal institutionalism in its latest form is no longer a clear alternative to realism, but has, in fact, been swallowed up by it."